pound-emu/pound/README.md

 Join the [**Pound Discord Server**](https://discord.gg/aMmTmKsVC7)!

-An very early switch 2 emulator attempting to translate SASS to SPIR-V.
+A very early switch 2 emulator attempting to translate SASS to SPIR-V.